AntoineRR/blog-website/_drafts/2022-07-03-rust-polymorphism.md

 print_area(&Circle { radius: 2.0 })
 {% endhighlight %}

-Everything seems to be fine ([playground link](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=20911bea4cc174e96f3cca557d100b39))!
+Everything seems to be fine ([playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=20911bea4cc174e96f3cca557d100b39))!
 Let's complicate things a little and create either a Rectangle or a Circle depending on a boolean value, eventually provided by a user.

 {% highlight rust %}
 // `is_circle` is provided by the user earlier in the code